mikesol/purescript-ocarina/README.md

 Module documentation is [published on Pursuit](https://pursuit.purescript.org/packages/purescript-wags/).

+As the Pursuit documentation is quite volumnous, there's also a [cheat sheet](./CHEATSHEET.md) that you can use :100:.

 ## Bundling on your site

 To see how to bundle this library on your site, please visit the [examples](./examples) directory.